“A great story can change the world”

 What is this programme about?

-20 Young ASEAN Storytellers (YAS) will get to visit an ASEAN Heritage Park (AHP) in their own country to gain inspiration and gather materials to create and tell powerful stories of our shared natural and cultural heritage to a wide range of audiences through various platforms and mediums.
+20 Young ASEAN Storytellers (YAS) were selected in 2022 and got to visit an ASEAN Heritage Park (AHP) in their own country to gain inspiration and gather materials to create and tell powerful stories of our shared natural and cultural heritage to a wide range of audiences through various platforms and mediums.

 Who is this for?

-2 young storytellers per ASEAN Member State will be selected through an open application process.
+2 young storytellers per ASEAN Member State were selected through an open application process.

-All ASEAN youth aged 18-35 are invited to apply!
+All ASEAN youth aged 18-35 were invited to apply.

-- a potential for storytelling through photography, writing, videography, public speaking, or other ways of conveying ideas
+- potential for storytelling through photography, writing, videography, public speaking, or other ways of conveying ideas

-- influence: possess a platform (e.g. blog or Youtube channel) with a following, or is part of an arts or media organisation
+- influence: possessing a platform (e.g. blog or Youtube channel) with a following, or is part of an arts or media organisation

 Young ASEAN Storytellers can specialise in any of the following: